 The acknowledgement must be made before a lawyer and the parties must make their acknowledgements to different lawyers.

 As of January 1, 2020, legislation which deals with the division of property acquired by unmarried couples upon the ending of their relationship came into force that, essentially, provides for the division of "family property" in a similar way to how matrimonial property is divided.
+This is available to those couples whose relationship meets the requirement of them being "adult interdependent partners."
 In addition, it is possible for former partners/spouses to make a claim for division of property under the law of trust.